blainevanitem/CSE212-Final-Project/README.md

 # CSE212-Final-Project
 This will be the final project for my Programming with Data Structures class.
+To outline: [Outline](W10-Prove-FinalProject-Outline.md)

 # Here are the instructions for the assignment:
 ## Final Project Description